wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'are sacred for the locals',
     'could trap you',
     'can make you itchy',
-    'set up by lizard people',
+    'are set up by lizard people',
     'could crush you',
   ];
   gen_data['desertmonster'] = [